lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 ### Normal Sleep

-This represents a fast low power mode of the device that compromises power consumed and resume latency.
+This is a fast low power mode of the device that trades-off power consumption for resume latency.
 During this state:

 *   All clocks other than the KHz slow clock are turned off at the source.